 Tradition comes to work here everyday.

-The business soon developed a reputation as the maker of "the finest saddles a man could ride."
-Over the years, Hamley & Co. has provided hundreds of trophy saddles for the world-famous Pendleton Round-Up, and 58 World Champions have also ridden Hamley saddles.
+The business soon developed a reputation throughout the West as the maker of the finest saddles a man could ride.
+J.J.
+Hamley was instrumental in organizing the first Pendleton Round-Up and served as a director for many years.
+Over the years, Hamley & Co. has provided hundreds of Round-Up trophy saddles and 58 World Champions have ridden Hamley saddles.

 Pedro and his apprentices make sure that every saddle that leaves their hands has the same level of quality and workmanship that the brand was built on.

 The Hamley building is registered as a historical site, whose owners take pride in preserving the Hamley name and legacy for the coming generations who will walk through its doors.

 Since 1883, the Hamley name has been synonymous with quality.

 Our mission is to carry on this proud tradition by providing excellent food and outstanding service.
 The concept of Hamley Steakhouse took root in early 2006 and soon became a reality, finding its home in a prominent and historical location next to the Hamley Western Store.
 A rich and unique list

 of businesses occupied this site dating back to the Umatilla County Courthouse, circa 1869.
 During construction, every detail was attended to in bringing to life an authentic turn-of-the-century look and feel.
 Dedicated local contractors and craftsmen worked tirelessly to complete the construction in an amazing nine months.
 Hamley Steakhouse opened to